tcnksm/docc/README.md

 # docc(1)

-n`docc` open your project documents.
+`docc` open your project documents.

 ## Usage

-By default, `docc` will open your project README page by browser.
+By default, `docc` will open your project page by browser.

 ```bash
 $ docc
 $ docc /path/to/project
 ```

-You can open README file by your `$EDITOR`.
+You can open README.md file by your `$EDITOR`.

 ```bash
 $ docc -e